It can be very scary to experience abuse as an immigrant or refugee to the U.S. You may feel:

 - Alone and isolated because you are not familiar with the language or culture.

 - Dependent upon your partner to stay in this country, especially if you are in the U.S. through a visa they helped obtain.

 - Confused about what resources are available to you.

 - Afraid that you may lose your children if you reach out for help.

-- You may be able to apply for a Battered Spouse Waiver if you already have a “green card” as a result of your marriage.
-Typically when applying for a Battered Spouse Waiver, a survivor must prove the legitimacy of the marriage and show that physical abuse or extreme cruelty has taken place.
+- If you already have a green card through marriage, you may be able to apply for a Battered Spouse Waiver.
+Survivors who apply for the waiter must prove the legitimacy of the marriage and show that physical abuse or extreme cruelty has taken place.

-- The U Visa offers relief to survivors of domestic violence and other crimes—including trafficking, prostitution, stalking and others—who have suffered substantial mental or physical abuse and are willing to assist law enforcement and government officials in the investigation or prosecution of their abuser and the criminal activity.
+- The U Visa offers relief to survivors of domestic violence and other crimes—including trafficking, prostitution, and stalking—who have suffered substantial mental or physical abuse and are willing to assist law enforcement and government officials in investigating or prosecuting their abuser.

-LifeWire strongly recommends that you consult with an immigration lawyer with experience in VAWA before applying for any type of immigrant status to see if you qualify for these or other forms of immigration relief.
+We strongly recommend that you consult with an immigration lawyer familiar with VAWA to see if you qualify for these or other forms of immigration relief.

 Eastside Legal Assistance Program: Eastside Legal Assistance Program (ELAP) is a non-profit organization that provides high-quality, no-cost civil legal services to survivors of domestic violence throughout King County and low-income residents of East and Northeast King County.